Limych/addon-presence-monitor/README.md

 ## About

-This add-on actually is a usage convenient shell for [Andrew J Freyer's monitor script](https://github.com/andrewjfreyer/monitor).
+This add-on actually is a usage convenient shell for launching [the Andrew J Freyer's monitor script](https://github.com/andrewjfreyer/monitor) on the same machine where the Home Assistant itself works.
 This script useful for MQTT-based home automation, especially when the script runs on multiple devices, distributed throughout a property.

 You can combine add-on and common versions of this presence monitor script in any combinations.